samikachai/asam-osi-converter/README.md

 yarn run local-install
 ```

-Open the `Foxglove Studio` desktop (or `ctrl-R` to refresh if it is already open).
+Open the `Lichtblick` desktop (or `ctrl-R` to refresh if it is already open).
 Your extension is installed and available within the app.

 ## Package